madixson/DogsvsCats_4380Project/README.md

 #### Data Visualization

 Show a few visualization of the data and say a few words about what you see.
-Below are a few of the images of dogs and cats plotted.
+* Below are a few of the images of dogs and cats plotted.
+Notingly, the images are not of all the same size, hence the need for preprocessing.

 ![](DogVisualization.png)
 ![](CatVisualization.png)